Lawyers say FINRA lets brokers sanitize records of complaints

-ORLANDO, Florida (Reuters) - Brokers who seek to erase black marks from their public records succeed at an “alarmingly high” rate following settlements with investors who alleged they lost money, according to a study by lawyers who represent investors.
+ORLANDO, Fla., Oct 16 (Reuters) - Brokers who seek to erase black marks from their public records succeed at an “alarmingly high” rate following settlements with investors who alleged they lost money, according to a study by lawyers who represent investors.

 Brokers succeeded 96.9 percent of the time between mid-2009 and the end of 2011 in expunging details about cases brought by investors against their firms that were later settled, according to the Public Investors Arbitration Bar Association, a trade group for lawyers representing investors.